NotYuSheng/open-webui_secure/README.md

 An effort to remove all critical and high CVE vulnerabilities from the popular LLM web interface [open-webui](https://github.com/open-webui/open-webui).

 This repository runs a trivy scan workflow everytime it is updated and every midnight UTC.
-Results of the scan is automatically updated in the repo `Security` tab.
+Results of the scan is automatically updated in the [Latest Security Scan Results](#latest-security-scan-results) section.

+> [!NOTE]
+> GitHub `Security` tab categorizes severity based on SARIF `level` (e.g., `"error"` = High, `"warning"` = Medium), which may differ from Trivy’s native severity field.

 <!-- TRIVY_SCAN_RESULTS -->
 ## Latest Security Scan Results